 Mind the Product is an annual product management conference that takes place on both sides of the Atlantic, with one event in London and one in San Francisco.
 A play on the British railway warning “mind the gap”, Mind the Product started in England, but has since expanded to become a global community of product managers.
 In addition to the annual MTP conference, the community also organizes smaller Product Tanks in cities all over the world.
 (There is most likely one coming up in your city!)

-We attended MTP San Francisco for the last 3 years and shared our thoughts in this blog post.
+We attended MTP San Francisco for the last several years.
 One of our favorite speakers over the last few years was Ken Norton, a former Google product manager and a current partner at Google Ventures, who talked about the importance of making yourself uncomfortable and giving your team space to take risks — because that’s how innovation truly takes place.
 Another fan-favorite was Des Traynor, one of the founders of Intercom, whose presentation focused on outpacing disruption by thinking about products as systems, rather than as isolated applications.

 Although it’s not necessarily the best place to find concrete product management advice, Mind the Product promises to be a congregation of some of the most forward-thinking, cutting edge voices in product management.
 Their ideas will leave you feeling inspired — and will certainly break you out of your day-to-day putting out fires/backlog management mindset.